 Victor Kovalenko was a national 470 Class champion in his native Ukraine, but his greatest impact on the yachting world came when he moved to Australia in 1991.
 Since then his coaching skills have guided Australians to 40 international medals, seven of them Olympic gold.
 Head coach of Australia’s yachting team for more than a decade, Victor saw the fullest fruits of his work in London 2012 when our yachtsmen and women claimed three gold and one silver.
-He is now coaching the team for Rio.
+His Rio Olympic campaign would yield the Australian 470 crew a silver medal, the same crew were able to change this medal five years later to gold at the Tokyo 2020 Olympics.

-Born (05/08/1950), Victor grew up in Dnipropetrovsk, Ukraine where he earned a special diploma with gold medal from the faculty of physical culture at the Nikolaev Pedagogical Institute.
+Born in Ukraine, Victor grew up in Dnipropetrovsk, where he earned a special diploma with gold medal from the faculty of physical culture at the Nikolaev Pedagogical Institute.
 He was a competitive sailor from an early age and won national championships in both the 470 class and the Flying Dutchman.

 He was denied a chance to sail in the Olympics by the boycott of the 1984 Los Angeles Games, but that accident of fate fired a hunger for Olympic success which he has fulfilled many times over as a coach.